-The minute that Donald J. Trump assumed presidency of the United States, the clock started ticking on his first 100 days in office.
+The minute that Joe Biden assumed presidency of the United States, the clock started ticking on his first 100 days in office.

-Well before he was elected, Trump was promising decisive action in his first 100 days to reverse his predecessor's policies on guns, immigration, health care, tax cuts and more.
+Well before he was elected, Biden was promising decisive action in his first 100 days to combat the COVID-19 pandemic, rebuild the economy and address racial injustice and inequality.

 But why the fascination with a president's first 100 days?
 After all, we elect presidents for terms of 1,460 days.
 What's so important about these first three months and change?